-We had capital expenditures of \$3.8 million in 2012, \$2.9 million in 2011 and \$2.3 million in 2010.
-We have financed our capital expenditures with cash generated from operations and through net proceeds from sales of our equity securities.
+We had capital expenditures of \$2.7 million in 2013, \$3.8 million in 2012 and \$2.9 million in 2011.
+We have financed our capital expenditures with cash generated from operations and through net proceeds from sales of our equity securities and investing activities.

-Our capital expenditures during 2010, 2011 and 2012 consisted primarily of investments in lab equipment for research and development.
+Our capital expenditures during 2011, 2012 and 2013 consisted primarily of investments in lab equipment for research and development.